The Spanish indirect object pronouns are me, te, le, nos, os, les.

 • Leave it to her/him.

-Verbs that Take Indirect Objects
+Verbs that Take Indirect Object Pronouns

 The following verbs take both, direct and indirect objects.